 Main themes

-Two main themes were identified: Perceptions of professionals to the formal definition of 'Never Event' and its aspects and perceptions regarding the probability of occurrence of 'Never Events' in regards to their incidence and unpredictability.
+Two main themes were identified: Professionals’ perceptions of the formal definition of NEs and its aspects and perceptions regarding the probability of occurrence of NEs in regard to their incidence and unpredictability.

-Perceptions of professionals to the definition of 'Never Event'
+Professionals’ perceptions of the definition of NEs

-The perceptions of participants to the definition included their perceptions to the formal definition of the NQF and their perceptions to two main aspects in the definition: severity and preventability.

-Perceptions to the formal definition

-Risk managers endorsed the formal definition of 'Never Event' while most clinicians from the OR suggested to modify the definition based on their role during the surgery and the importance of errors to the success of the surgery.
+The participants’ perceptions of the definition of NEs included their perceptions of the formal definition as per the NQF and their perceptions of 2 main aspects of the definition: severity and preventability.
+Risk managers endorsed the formal definition of NEs, whereas most of the OR clinicians suggested modifying the definition based on their own role during surgical procedures and stressed that avoiding errors was important to the success of the surgery.

-OR physicians and nurses related to the literal concept of 'Never Events'.
-Nurses as 'Events that mustn't happen' or 'Error that should never happen', a surgeon as 'Event that should never happen' and an anesthesiologist as 'Event that mustn't happen that is why called 'Never Event'.
-They suggested to modify the definition to an event that risks the success of the surgery based on their role in the surgery.
-For example, majority of anesthesiologists defined 'Never Event' as a surgery with unexpected occurrence of events, not routinely: 'Unexpected death during surgery, wrong blood transfusion, wrong organ anesthesia', 'Wrong medication administration'.
-Nurses related to their role as accountability to the patient's safety ''If I want the patient not to fall, I will stand next to him and make sure the stretcher is braked while he is being transferred" and a surgeon viewed inappropriate preparedness to the surgery as an event: 'For me a 'never event' is non sharped scissors'.
+The OR physicians and nurses related to the literal concept of NEs—nurses as “events that must not happen” or “errors that should never happen” and surgeons as “events that should never happen.”
+An anesthesiologist said, “Events that mustn’t happen— that is why they are called ‘never events.’”
+These clinicians suggested modifying the definition to any event that risks the success of the surgery, but this was based on their own professional role in the surgery.
+For example, a majority of the anesthesiologists defined an NE as a surgery with an unexpected occurrence of events, not a routine surgery, including “unexpected death during surgery,” “wrong blood transfusion,” “wrong organ anesthesia,” and “wrong medication administration.”
+Nurses related to their role of being accountable for the patient’s safety: '”If I want the patient not to fall, I will stand next to him and make sure the stretcher is braked while he is being transferred.”
+One surgeon viewed inappropriate preparedness for the surgery as an NE: “For me, a ‘never event’ is nonsharpened scissors.”

-Risk managers related to the formal regulatory definition without modification.
-For example, 'MOH has a policy defining 'never events', 'There is a definition of the MOH.
-In the OR there are 3 types of 'never events: error in patient identification, wrong site surgery, surgery to the wrong patient'.
-However, when related to the list of events in the formal definition, some risk managers suggested adding events with potential patient's harm: 'Loss of tissue, it mustn't happen to somebody who goes thorough a surgery in order to know if he has cancer or not', 'The issue of patient identification should be a critical aspect in 'never events' and should be expressed'.
+Risk managers related to the formal regulatory definition of NEs without modification—for example, “[The] MOH has a policy defining ‘never events,’” “There is a definition [from] the MOH,” and “In the OR, there are 3 types of ‘never events’: error in patient identification, wrong site surgery, [and] surgery to the wrong patient.”
+However, regarding the list of NEs in the formal definition, some risk managers suggested adding events that create potential harm for patients: “Loss of tissue,” “It mustn’t happen [for] somebody [to go] through a surgery in order to know if he has cancer or not,” and “The issue of patient identification should be a critical aspect in ‘never events’ and should be expressed.”

-Perceptions to the aspects of severity and preventability
+Perceptions of the severity and preventability of NEs